Citizen Science Volunteer Opportunities

 Experiment to test tube design

-In 2011, we designed to test the difference between different sizes of tubes.
+In 2011, we designed an experiment to test the difference between different sizes of tubes.
 Part of this experiment involved filming the squirrels on remote cameras to find out more about their behavior.
 Click the link below to see some of the videos of western gray squirrels.

 squirrel going into tube